stormsaurus/io-james-www-ion/README.md

 It exercises several components of the ionic framework such as slides/swipper, grids/flex layout, and an assortment of basics like modal, chips, cards, etc.

 It's not licensed for privacy reasons but is available to view as a demonstration of work.

+Note the current active website is in Vue.